saadhanarevuri3-ui/Saadhana_BlueStamp-Portfolio/index.md

 # Self Driving Car
-Engineered and built a small-scale prototype
+I engineered and built a small-scale prototype capable of real-time obstacle avoidance, lane changing and smart parking or garage docking.
+The car is powered by Arduino UNO and an ESP32 CAM, the system essentially integrates ultrasonic distance tracking, infrared proximity-sensing and line tracking logic to scan its surroundings and move accordingly.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |